Best Single-Premium Life Insurance Companies

 You can withdraw from your single-premium life insurance policy after a certain period, which can help pay for retirement, a child's college fund or emergency expenses.
 However, it will decrease your death benefit.

-• You want to make continuous investments over time
+• You want to keep investing in your policy over time instead of paying once

-• You can only afford the minimum premium payments
+• You can only afford minimum monthly premiums, not a lump sum payment

 financialPlanning icon